-Real estate prices in British Columbia, and particularly those in Metro Vancouver, have been on a steady rise, causing many people to consider investing in real estate.
-High real estate prices have also driven the popularity of investing in securities that are connected to or secured by real estate.
+Real estate prices in British Columbia, particularly in Metro Vancouver, are high.
+This has driven many people to consider investing in securities that are connected to or secured by real estate.

-Examples of real estate securities include investments in real estate investment trusts and mortgage investment corporations (MICs), among others.
-There are risks associated with investments in real estate securities, just like there are with any investment.
+Examples of real estate securities include investments in real estate investment trusts (REITs) and mortgage investment corporations (MICs), among others.
+There are risks associated with investments in real estate securities, just as there are with any investment.

-With this in mind, the British Columbia Securities Commission (BCSC) has created a useful acronym to help you find out what’s REAL when it comes to real estate investing:
+With this in mind, the BC Securities Commission (BCSC) has created a useful acronym to help you find out what’s REAL when it comes to real estate investing:

 - R – Read and understand the disclosure and/or sale documents